Manfred Ramminger

 Manfred Ramminger (15 December 1930 - November 1997) was a German architect, playboy, and KGB agent.
-He is noted for his theft of an American AIM-9 Sidewinder Air-to-Air Infrared Homing Missile which he then brought to the Soviet Union.
+He is noted for his theft of an American AIM-9 Sidewinder Infrared homing air-to-air missile which he then brought to the Soviet Union.

 Background

-Manfred Ramminger was born in Groß-Scharellen in East Prussia on December 15, 1930 to a bricklayer and his wife.
+Manfred Ramminger was born in Groß-Scharellen in East Prussia on 15 December 1930 to a bricklayer and his wife.
 His family fled the area in 1945 after the Soviet invasion of East Prussia, and settled in the town of Krefeld.
 After graduating high school, Ramminger studied engineering with minor success, being involved in a small construction company in the 1950s before his partner left the business.

 Ramminger also had a reputation for being a playboy.
 He was known for driving a blue Maserati race car, winning a dozen trophies in various races, and having a possible affair with a married woman.

 Theft of the Sidewinder

-In 1951, Polish locksmith and concentration camp survivor Josef Linowski (or Linowsky) was living in West Germany, and while visiting family in Poland was recruited by the Polish Ministry of Public Security.
-He in turn recruited Ramminger and Wolf-Diethardt Knoppe, the latter of whom was a West German military pilot since 1956.
+In 1951, Polish locksmith and concentration camp survivor Josef Linowski (or Linowsky) was living in West Germany.
+While visiting family in Poland, he was recruited by the Polish Ministry of Public Security.
+He then recruited Ramminger as well as Wolf-Diethardt Knoppe, who had been a West German military pilot since 1956.